Sheldon-Lloyd/Cyber.Beast/comic/miniajax/readme.md

 - Minia learns that the Cyber.Beast she is assigned to kill are former Cybervators and learning so is a test of her loyalty/trustworthyness

-- Makkusu goes from being a fan to cyberops handler for minia
+- Makkusu goes from being a fan to cyberops handler for minia/Makkusu becomes the first citzen to a handler for a cybervator in the CNS

 - Minia discovers who eclipse is or reveals that she already knows